 With your equipment out of the boat, an inventory can be completed over the winter months to identify those items needing to be replaced or fixed.
 Check for holes and worn or broken parts.

 Remove the batteries from the boat.
 Clean the terminals with a wire brush and a baking soda and water mixture, and then apply some petroleum jelly or grease to the terminals once they're dry.
 Check water levels and fill up if necessary.
 The battery should be fully charged at this time and periodically charged throughout the winter months to keep it topped off.
-(Tip: Check it at the first of every month, and mark it on a calendar so you will remember.)

 Change the fuel filter and water separator; add a fuel stabilizer to the gas tank to ensure that the gas will be fresh come spring.